CLau72/python-100-days/README.md

 Day 6 of the camp was primarily done to create functions and use while loops using [Reeborg's World](https://reeborg.ca/index_en.html)
 The final challenge was to have the robot solve a maze by following the right edge of the wall.

+## Day 7 - Hangman

+It's Hangman.
+We all know and love hangman.